R33 (South Africa): KwaZulu-Natal

 From the N2 split in Piet Retief, the R33 continues southwards for 45 kilometres, crossing the Pongola River into the KwaZulu-Natal Province, to the town of Paulpietersburg, where it makes a left and a right turn.
-From Paulpietersburg, it heads 48 kilometres southwards to meet the western terminus of the R69 Route and the passing R34 Route in the town of Vryheid.
+From Paulpietersburg, it heads 48 kilometres southwards to meet the western terminus of the R69 route and the passing R34 route in the town of Vryheid.

 West of Vryheid Central, the R33 meets the R34 at a 4-way junction and they become cosigned on the road leaving the city to the west-south-west.
-After 23 kilometres, immediately after crossing the Blood River, the R34 Route becomes its own road north-west, leaving the R33 as the west-south-westerly road.
+After 23 kilometres, immediately after crossing the Blood River, the R34 route becomes its own road north-west, leaving the R33 as the west-south-westerly road.
 The R33 proceeds for 47 kilometres to the town of Dundee.

-5 kilometres before Dundee, the R33 is joined by the R68 Route and they are cosigned on the road into Dundee.
+5 kilometres before Dundee, the R33 is joined by the R68 route and they are cosigned on the road into Dundee.
 At the Wilson Street junction in Dundee Central, the R33 becomes Wilson Street towards the south-east, becoming Commercial Road at the 2nd junction following.
-It continues south-south-east for 124 kilometres, through Helpmekaar and Pomeroy, crossing the Tugela River, to the town of Greytown, where it meets the R74 Road at a t-junction.
+It continues south-south-east for 124 kilometres, through Helpmekaar and Pomeroy, crossing the Tugela River at Tugela Ferry, to the town of Greytown, where it meets the R74 road at a t-junction.

-The R33 cosigns with the R74 Road westwards through Greytown for 2 kilometres before the R33 becomes its own road southwards.
-The R33 continues for 70 kilometres, through New Hanover, bypassing the Albert Falls Town, Dam and Game Reserve, to enter the city of Pietermaritzburg, where it reaches its end at an intersection with the N3 National Highway east of the town centre.
+The R33 cosigns with the R74 road westwards through Greytown for 2 kilometres before the R33 becomes its own road southwards.
+The R33 continues for 70 kilometres, through New Hanover, bypassing the Albert Falls Town, Dam and Game Reserve, to enter the city of Pietermaritzburg, where it reaches its end at an intersection with the N3 national highway.
+The road on the other side of the N3 highway is the M70 metropolitan route towards Pietermaritzburg CBD.